sunnybhandal/Predicting-Flight-Delays/README.md

 - XGBoost

 ### Programs and Packages
-Tableau, Python (Pandas, NumPy), PostgreSQL
+Tableau, Python (Pandas, NumPy, Scikit-Learn), PostgreSQL

 ### Data Description
 Details the features found in the three tables used for analysis.